-The 2002-03 release of this publication contained estimates for a new benchmark TSA which allowed for the release of more detailed information in respect of 1997-98 and 2000-01.
-The 2003-04 publication reflects results from the annual TSA update process where estimates for the latest year are modelled using movements in visitor consumption, and consequently a less detailed set of information is presented.
+The 2004-05 publication reflects results from the annual TSA update process where estimates for the latest year are modelled using movements in visitor consumption, and consequently a less detailed set of information is presented.

 DATA VALUES AND ROUNDING

 All values, unless otherwise indicated, are shown in Australian dollars rounded to the nearest million.
 Where figures have been rounded, discrepancies may occur between the sums of the component items and totals.